catalinachiurciu/Player-Status/README.md

 # Player-Status

-The PlayerStatus class keeps track of a player's current status in the game.
+The *PlayerStatus* class stores information about a player's current status in the game in fields like **"weaponInHand", "score", and "lives"**.